storm1er/ha_integration_parcelsapp/README.md

 ## Usage

 After configuration, you can use the `parcelsapp.track_package` service to add new packages for tracking.
 Each tracked package will create a new sensor entity in Home Assistant.

+To remove a tracked package, use the `parcelsapp.remove_package` service with the `tracking_id` of the package you wish to remove.

 ## Contributing